gc-victor/react-form-core/src/form/README.md

 ## Props

-- handleSubmit: is used as a replacement of the onSubmit attribute.
-It will receive the properties ev (event), errors and values.
+- onSubmit: will receive the properties ev (event), errors and values.
 - wait: milliseconds to wait to validate the value, by default is 750ms

 ## FormConsumer

 - errors: object of errors in the whole form
-- setError: set errors to get them using errors
+- setError: set error of the field is exist
-- setValue: set value to get them using values
+- setSuccess: set success of the field is exist
+- successes: object of successes in the whole form
 - values: object of values of the whole form

 ## Usage